invizus/ansible-demos/simple/README.md

 Run same without `--check` and `--limit` to make changes on all remote servers:

 `ansible-playbook playbook.yml -i inventory.ini -u anakin --ask-become`

+## Going further
+See what else can you do with ansible https://docs.ansible.com/ansible/latest/collections/index_module.html